 When cancer cells migrate from the primary tumor, they can seed secondary tumors in distant organs.
-Once metastasis happens, it’s difficult to control.
-Our mission at Volastra is to block that spread.
+Once this progression happens, it’s difficult to control.
+Our mission at Volastra is to stop cancer at its outset and block this spread.

-Our scientific founders discovered a key biological pathway that drives metastasis: A mechanism known as chromosomal instability, or CIN.
+Our scientific founders discovered a key biological pathway that drives the spread of cancer: A mechanism known as chromosomal instability, or CIN.
 When cells divide, their chromosomes usually separate in an orderly fashion.
-In CIN-High cancers, this process is highly error prone.
+In cancers where CIN levels are high (CIN-high) this process is highly error prone.

 We are working to turn those groundbreaking insights into life-saving therapies.

-Chromosomal instability is a driver of cancer metastasis, but how?
+Chromosomal instability leads to the metastasis of primary tumors, but how?
 Learn about one pathway through which cancer cells spread.